This is the multi-page printable view of this section. Click here to print.

 Using Solo

 Explore practical applications and integrations for Solo.
-This section covers using Solo networks with the JavaScript SDK, integrating with external tools, and building applications on Hiero consensus nodes.
+This section covers using Solo networks with the JavaScript SDK, integrating with external tools, building applications on Hiero consensus nodes, and deploying locally built consensus node binaries for development and testing.

 1 - Accessing Solo Services